dnordgren/cuneiform/docs/230415 usage of serverless.md

 Another Lambda on cron could monitor the jobs queue (Postgres table) for stuck or failed ingest jobs to retry.

+Perhaps job-queueing would be a good use-case for EventBridge or SQS?

 ### CRUD for nodes on page

 - Function 003: Get Cuneiform nodes for page.